Technical Audio Group |

 Lithium-ion (NMC & LCO chemistry) re-chargeable batteries: as typically used in BlueTooth headphones and In-Ears.
 These are a bit trickier and time consuming because they permanently reside in the device they are powering and are hard wired and secured.
 Separating them out generally involves unseating/dislodging them from their mounting (double-sided foam tape, adhesive glue or cable ties) and clipping their connecting wires/terminals.

-Contains recoverable metals.
+PCB: Contains recoverable metals.
 We consolidated and recycle via Arnies Recon who in turn further consolidate and ship to USA for metals extraction and other materials recovery.

 Cables: Stripped for copper recovery by our own in-house metals guru Jarod Hughes.